-Flotation Therapy: The Power of Natural Healing
+Flotation Therapy: The Power Of Natural Healing and Meditation

 Flotation therapy has grown increasingly popular among professional athletes, celebrities, and even high powered businesspeople.
 Wayne Rooney, Elle MacPherson, author Michael Crighton and even entire NFL football teams have used float therapy to advance themselves in their careers.
 All claim elevated athletic performance, enhanced creativity or simply the most powerful relaxation they have ever experienced.
 So what is it about Flotation that is making people around the world sing its praises?